ecmatz/ecmatz.github.io/_pages/about.md

 * Prepared teachers and students for new school year by teaching them how to use new technologies.
 * Set up classrooms for summer school and collected returned technology.
 * Troubleshot technology issues for a large school district with multiple buildings and over 1000 students.
+* Set up active directory services on student chromebooks and configured them for use in the district.
+* Wired patch cables to connect classrooms to the server network.
+* Helped diagnose hardware issues on a variety of PC models.

 *Computer Builder* <br />
 Self Employed <br />